nats-io/nats-architecture-and-design/adr/ADR-8.md

 Regarding `Put`, these other APIs do not tend to add other functions like `Create()` or `Update()`, they accept put options, like we do.
-Cases where they want to build for example a CAS wrapper around their KV they will write a wrapper with CAS specific function names and more, ditto for service registeries and so forth.
+Cases where they want to build for example a CAS wrapper around their KV they will write a wrapper with CAS specific function names and more, ditto for service registries and so forth.

 On the name `Entry` for the returned result. `Value` seemed a bit generic and I didn't want to confuse matters mainly in the go client that has the unfortunate design of just shoving everything and the kitchen sink into a single package. `KVValue` is a stutter and so